debilausaure/arch_server_setup/Containers.md

 Depending on several configuration choices, you may have to add configuration options to the command-line:
 - `--resolv-conf=` if you set up DNS with `systemd-resolved` as suggested in the Network part of the guide,
 use `--resolv-conf=bind-stub` to use the same domain name resolution as the host.
+You may need to remove the `/etc/resolv.conf` from the container to bind mount the file.

 ### Persistent storage inside the container